sohamnandi77/echo-sass/README.md

 Echo is a powerful, pluggable feedback widget designed to seamlessly integrate into any web application.
 Built with **Next.js**, **Tailwind CSS**, **Supabase**, **Drizzle**, and **shadcn**, Echo allows you to collect user feedback effortlessly.
 Whether you're looking to improve your product or engage with your users, Echo makes it simple and efficient.

+> **Note:** Echo uses the [Echo Widget](https://github.com/sohamnandi77/echo-widget) for the feedback interface.
+The widget is maintained in a separate repository to ensure modularity and easy integration.

 ---

 ## Features